MicroBlocksCN/microblocks-learn/data/activities/README.md

 Your activity could additionally have an activity card to hand to your students.

-Please write it in MarkDown on the `activity-card.md` file.

-> **Note:** To reference files from this markdown file, you'll need to prefix
-> your path with `../`, since all files live in the root directory.
+Please store it as PDF under the `files` folder.
+You can have different localized versions of your activity card under the `files` folders of each locale, or a global one under the root `files` folder.

 ### Metadata